SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 He became a priest, Catholic of course, and apparently advanced to relatively high degree.
 That meant he was a member of one hierarchy (Gr _hieros_ + _arkhein_ = holy/priestly rulers)
 competing against another hierarchy, the aristocracy and royals.
 Funny thing about hierarchies: they do _not_ play well with others.
-What they _do_ is demand submission to dominance displays.
+What they _do_ is demand submission to their dominance displays.
 Accounts vary, but one of a couple things happened:
-1. Jan Nepomuk somehow got caught in the gears of the machine of conflict between church and state.
+1. Jan Nepomuk somehow got caught in the gears of the machinery of conflict between church and state.
 King Wenceslas IV wanted to appoint bishops himself, while the Catholic hierarchy had other ideas.
-So, a conflict of political power.
+So&hellip; a conflict of political power?
 2. Jan Nepomuk was hearing the confession of Queen Sophia, and afterwards the jealous King Wenceslas wanted to know what his wife said.
-The Seal of the Confessional meant absolute secrecy, so&hellip; a conflict with a very powerful, very jealous, very enraged husband.
+The Seal of the Confessional meant absolute secrecy.
+So&hellip; a conflict with a very powerful, very jealous, very enraged husband?

 Situation number 2 is what's depicted in the reliefs above.
 The woman in the background of the first relief is speaking into the grille in a confessional.
 The